randyzwitch/randyzwitch.github.io/_posts/2015-08-17-rsitecatalyst-version-1-4-5-release-notes.md

   - R
   - RSiteCatalyst
 ---
-It&#8217;s only been a month since the <a href="http://randyzwitch.com/rsitecatalyst-version-1-4-4-release-notes/" target="_blank">last RSiteCatalyst update</a>, and this update is also a pretty minor update in terms of functionality.
+It's only been a month since the <a href="http://randyzwitch.com/rsitecatalyst-version-1-4-4-release-notes/" target="_blank">last RSiteCatalyst update</a>, and this update is also a pretty minor update in terms of functionality.

 ## Set Your Own Endpoint